 Scene ID Satellite Date of image

-\$5_10541_5531_20071007 SPOT 5 October 7, 2007
+S5_10541_5531_20071007 SPOT 5 October 7, 2007

 S4_10600_5503_20070610 SPOT 4 June 10, 2007

 S4_10712_5558_20080910 SPOT 4 September 10, 2008

 S4_10642_5531_20060516 SPOT 4 May 16, 2006

 S4_10626_558_20060516 SPOT 4 May 16, 2006

 An unsupervised classification aimed at mapping bedrock exposures was attempted, but was eventually abandoned, and is only described below for reference.
 Unsupervised classification generates distinct unimodal groups from the four SPOT bands using an iterative self-organizing (ISO) cluster procedure employed within ArcGIS.
 The ISO cluster algorithm is an iterative process that computes the minimum Euclidean distance when assigning each candidate cell to a cluster.
 The first step that JDMA took in the unsupervised classification was to classify the four SPOT bands into fifteen classes and to interpret the fifteen classes in light of the features (e.g., bedrock outcrops, clearcuts) interpreted in the PCA composite image.
-If a set of the fifteen classes delineated the interpreted bedrock exposures exclusively, then this completed the classification and these classes mapping bedrock exposures also mapped other features such as wetlands or clearcuts.
+If a set of the fifteen classes delineated the interpreted bedrock exposures exclusively, then this completed the classification and these classes were used to generate a map depicting bedrock exposures.
+However, in many cases the classes mapping bedrock exposures also mapped other features such as wetlands or clearcuts.
 The next step was to mask the four SPOT bands in order to exclude areas that were both distinctly unrelated to bedrock exposures and effectively delineated by a set of classes, such as areas with a high vegetation index.
 The cluster analysis was then performed a second time on the masked data.